deskvillage/dannychadburn.github.io/headline-copywriting.md

 Having crafted copy for every conceivable digital channel, I've honed my talents to be able to condense any content, company or campaign into a succinct snippet.

-Using the allotted space, I specialise in making every character count, whether that's within two words or 20.
+I making every character count, whether that's within two words or 20.

 - Looking to improve landing page conversion?
 - Seeking better search rankings for your products?